 Category Description Category A: General statements of policy/general aspirations.
 Policies which are no more than general statements of policy or general political aspirations should be screened out because they cannot have a significant effect on a site.
 Category B: Policies listing general criteria for testing the acceptability/sustainability of proposals.
 These general policies cannot have any effect on a European site and should be screened out.
 Category C: Proposal referred to but not proposed by the plan.
 Screen out any references to specific proposals for projects, such as those which are identified, for example, in higher policy frameworks such as the Wales Spatial Plan or National Policy Statements, relating perhaps to nationally significant infrastructure projects.
 These will be assessed by the Secretary of State or Welsh Ministers.
-A useful 'test' as to whether a project should be screened out in this step is to ask the question: Satisfiery 5.
-'Is the project provided for/proposed as part of another plan or programme and would it be likely to proceed under the other plan or programme irrespective of whether this subject plan is adopted with or without reference to it?'
+A useful 'test' as to whether a project should be screened out in this step is to ask the question: 'Is the project provided for/proposed as part of another plan or programme and would it be likely to proceed under the other plan or programme irrespective of whether this subject plan is adopted with or without reference to it?'
 If the answer is 'yes' it will normally be appropriate to screen the project out in this step.
-Category D: Environmental protection/site safeguarding policies.
+Category D: General plan-wide environmental protection/site safeguarding/ threshold policiesEnvironmental protection/site safeguarding policies.
 These are policies, the obvious purpose of which is to protect the natural environment, including biodiversity, or to conserve or enhance the natural, built or historic environment, where enhancement measures will not be likely to have any adverse effect on a European Site.
 They can be screened out because the implementation of the policies is likely to protect rather than adversely affect European sites and not undermine their conservation objectives.
-Category E: Policies or proposals that steer change in such a way as to protect European sites from adverse effects.
-These types of policies or proposals will have the effect of steering change away from European sites whose qualifying features may be affected by the change and they can therefore be screened out.